Unlock Success with SMART Goals: Discover Best Practices, Avoid Pitfalls, and Boost Your Company's Performance.

 The definition of the acronym stands for:

 As Doran suggests, “the establishment of objectives and the development of their respective action plans are the most critical steps in a company’s management process.”
 Goals have significant value for achieving individual success as well as company-wide growth.
-The SMART goals technique is specifically designed to help businesses to improve their performance and hit their targets.
+The technique is specifically designed to help businesses to improve their performance and hit their targets.
 As Jeff Boss explains, there are 5 very good reasons to set SMART goals:

 In “Yes!
 50 Scientifically Proven Ways to be Persuasive", authors Robert Cialdini, Noah Goldstein and Steve Martin explain how making an active commitment directly affects action.
 In one of the studies they reference, researchers found that of a group of individuals who passively agreed to participate in a volunteer project, only 17% showed up to participate.
 Contrast that with those who agreed to volunteer through active means (writing it down, signing a contract, etc.) and 49% appeared as promised.
-Setting goals provokes behaviour, as proved by science.
+Setting targets provokes behaviour, as proved by science.
 The same applies to any objectives you set up to reach at work.
 Once you have a clear idea of what you need to achieve it is much easier to take action towards it.

 This is possibly the most powerful aspect of setting goals.
 As Jocelyn Glei explains in her article for Inc: “Our brains are wired to seek completion.
 When you recognize a task as complete, your brain releases dopamine, which makes you feel good and makes you want to repeat the behavior again to feel more pleasure.”
 Mihaly Csikszentmihalyi refers to a phenomenom he calls flow.
-According to Csikszentmihalyi, "What makes an experience genuinely satisfying is a state of consciousness called flow.
+According to him; "What makes an experience genuinely satisfying is a state of consciousness called flow.
 During flow, people typically experience deep enjoyment, creativity, and a total involvement with life.”
 Experiencing flow can positively influence one’s engagement in work.
 Think about your exercise habits.
 It's often difficult to start but once you are in the “flow” you start to enjoy the experience and you want to repeat the behaviour.

 Blake Beattie, in his book Bullseye - The Ultimate Guide to Achieving your Goals, defined a technique called the POWERTIP achievement system that helps to maintain momentum when you are struggling as well as to eliminate habits that limit you, and maintain “magic success” for long-term success.

-If you set SMART goals you not only break big dreams into actionable steps, you give yourself time and space to evaluate what you need to do in order to achieve your personal or professional aspirations.
+If you set personal objectives you not only break big dreams into actionable steps, you give yourself time and space to evaluate what you need to do in order to achieve your personal or professional aspirations.
 Setting SMART goals also allows employees and managers to align their individual goals to the larger vision of the company which not only improves productivity but helps to maintain company culture and keeps everyone on the same page.
 Through setting individual goals companies can ensure that every member of the team is involved in the process of improving and growing the business, as well as being aware of what's expected from them.

 Last but not least, setting goals is an essential tool for self-leadership.
 Setting goals allows you to define what is really important to you, helps you to build your character and maintain personal and professional development.
-Creating SMART goals makes you continuously reflect on your performance and upskill yourself.
+Creating goals makes you continuously reflect on your performance and upskill yourself.
 Especially if you feel like you lack guidance from your supervisor you need to develop tools to self-coach yourself.
 And if you're a busy manager you always need to provide your team with tools to improve and engage with their work.
 It will allow you to become more efficient in your role and sustain a healthy work-life balance.

 Firstly, your goals need to be clear and provide you with a concise aim that will give you a sense of direction.
 If you simply set a goal to improve website traffic, it won't give you enough guidance to stay motivated or recognize when you've reached your objective.
 Instead, you need to ask yourself the following questions: